EduGord/udacity-data-analyst-nanodegree/Investigating-a-dataset/README.md

 # Initial wondering about the data:

-Let's try to guess what happens when comparing Age and Survived, does it makes sense that we express Age with discrete values?
+Let's try to guess what happens when comparing Age and Survived, does it makes sense that we express Age with continuous values?

 #### What do the Age value can tell us?

-For problems age might give us a good guess of how a person can perform better or worse (in average) than others as we're looking at "Age" of some kind of physical capabilities indicator (measuring how we loose those capabilities overtime), in a case scenario where people's lives depend on a person individual physical performace, expressing age with discrete values can make sense and highly correlate with an arbitrary person Survival rate.
+For problems age might give us a good guess of how a person can perform better or worse (in average) than others as we're looking at "Age" of some kind of physical capabilities indicator (measuring how we loose those capabilities overtime), in a case scenario where people's lives depend on a person individual physical performace, expressing age with continue values canhighly correlate with an arbitrary person Survival rate.

 The data being investigated here refers to a disaster that occurred in a ship, surviving doesn't follow the same metrics (correlate to the same features) as it would be in a "lost in the jungle" or "1 Vs 1 fight" situation, for instance.